 What is the cost of my session?

-Individual and Couple’s sessions are up to $120 per session.
+Individual and Couple’s sessions range from $50 up to $150 per session.
 Wilderness/ Eco sessions will vary depending on the time commitment needed for that session, but will be based on the individual/couple’s session rate.
 Group costs are varied per person per session.